findkit/findkit/packages/docs/docs/ui/advanced/routing.md

 refresh.

 Unfortunately not all frameworks play well with the query string modification.
-Alternative the terms can be saved to the url hash eg. after the `#` character or kept completely in memory.
+Alternatively the terms can be saved to the url hash eg. after the `#` character or kept completely in memory.

 The change the behaviour set the [`router`](/ui/api/#router) option: